 The appointment of the Governor-General is a good example of how a constitutional monarchy works.
 Section 2 of the Constitution stipulates that the Governor-General is appointed by the Queen, but for the last half century and more the appointment has been made by the Prime Minister of the day.

-The current Governor-General, Quentin Bryce, was chosen by the former Prime Minister, Kevin Rudd, in 2008.
-The former Governor-General, Michael Jeffery, was chosen by Prime Minister John Howard in 2003.
+The current Governor-General, Sir Peter Cosgrove, was chosen by Prime Minister Tony Abbott.
+His predecessor, Quentin Bryce, was chosen by the former Prime Minister, Kevin Rudd, in 2008.
+Michael Jeffery, was chosen by Prime Minister John Howard in 2003.
 His predecessor, Peter Hollingworth, was also chosen by Howard in 2001.
 Previously, Sir William Deane was chosen by the Prime Minister Paul Keating in 1996.
 In 1989, the former ALP leader, Bill Hayden, was chosen to be Governor-General by the man who replaced him, Bob Hawke.
 In all these instances, the Queen accepted the advice of the Prime Minister in making the appointment.

 Similar examples of constitutional monarchy in action is the automatic granting of Royal Assent to legislation passed by Parliament, even though Section 58, Section 59 and Section 60 of the Constitution permit the monarch and the Governor-General to refuse assent.